Tshepo45/Mobile-Version/README.md

 Mobile Version Skeleton Portifolio

-First mobile version portfolio project created with html templates and styling to built a responsive mobile version.
+Second mobile version portfolio project created with html templates and styling to built a responsive mobile version.

 Built With